mitopp/bootstrap-twig-components-bundle/docs/Button.md

 <twig:bs:Button color="dark" content="Dark"/>
 ~~~

 If there are additional colors in a customized version of the Bootstrap Framework, these can naturally also be used.
+(See [Color Variants](ColorVariants.md) for more information.)

 ### Outline variants